 The DAS-1 is a true workhorse, capable of operating in a wide temperature range (-30 F to 110 F) with a weather resistant anodized 5052 aluminum case.
+It shines in frequent long-term monitoring or borehole applications

 The DAS-1 system easily interfaces with ERTLab 3-D inversion software which allows three-dimensional tomographic modeling and inversion, creation of 2D and 3D arrays/schedules for electrical resistivity measurement and a powerful graphical environment for displaying resistivity and IP models